 Select a an exam type

-A UK 2:1 honours degree, or its international equivalent, in a computing or engineering field.
-You should have strong programming skills.
+A UK 2:1 honours degree, or its international equivalent, typically in an area of informatics, such as artificial intelligence, robotics or computer science.
+You should have experience in computer programming.

 Students living in